sfallahadl/aws-gitops-workshop/README.md

 1. Open `http://localhost:1313` in your browser, and voila.

 You can edit documentation files and see the updates by reloading the browser.

+### Preview Pull Requests

+If you create a Pull Request, Netlify will build it and provide you with a preview URL.
+See the comments on the Pull Request